 OddCameras.com

-Kōki made the Rittreck cameras from 1955 onwards.
+Kōki company made the Rittreck cameras from 1955 onwards.
 It closed its doors

 in 1972 and resurrected the same year as Wista, which still makes